Dormaa West (Ghana parliament constituency)

 Dormaa West is a constituency for the Parliament of Ghana in the Bono Region of Ghana.
 During the Second and Third Republics, there was a single Dormaa constituency.

 During the Fourth Republic, there was a Dorma East and Dorma West constituency set up before the 1992 Ghanaian parliamentary election.
-Prior to the 2012 Ghanaian general election, there was a reconfiguration so that there was now a Dormaa East, Central and West constituency.
+Before the 2012 Ghanaian general election, there was a reconfiguration so that there was now a Dormaa East, Central and West constituency.
 The Dorma West MP at the time, Kwaku Agyemang-Manu who was elected after the 2008 Ghanaian general election went on to stand and win the seat for Dorma Central.

 Vincent Oppong Asamoah is the current member of parliament for the constituency.
 He is the longest serving MP for Dormaa West.
 He won the seat in 2012.
 He lost the seat in 2016 but won the seat back in 2020 and retained it in 2024.